datta-TG/MongoDBSharded/README.md

 ![Screenshot](mongo1.PNG)

-* A new window opens, select the cluster and enter the name you want for the Redis workspace or select an exist workspace, in this case, we'll create a new one and it will be called _redis-example_, accept the terms and click on *Install*.
+* A new window opens, select the cluster and enter the name you want for the Redis workspace or select an exist workspace, in this case, we'll create a new one and it will be called _mongodb-sharded_, accept the terms and click on *Install*.
 You can modify the different installation parameters at the bottom.
-We will leave them by default as shown below, but you can read more about setting up the parameters [here](https://cloud.ibm.com/catalog/content/Redis#about "here").
+We will leave them by default as shown below, but you can read more about setting up the parameters [here](https://cloud.ibm.com/catalog/content/mongodb-sharded-Qml0bmFtaS1tb25nb2RiLXNoYXJkZWQ=-global#about "here").

 ![Screenshot](mongo2.PNG)